MASHUOA/HiTMaP/README.md

 ```

-## Project folder and result structure
+# Project folder and result structure

-In the above function, You have performed proteomics analysis of the sample data file.
+In the above function, you have performed proteomics analysis on the sample data file.
 It is a tryptic Bovin lens MALDI-imaging file which is acquired on an FT-ICR MS.
 The function will take the selected data files' root directory as the project folder.
 In this example, the project folder will be: